d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 that might require specialized models (as audio or video might).
 This dataset, collected by Bart de Cock in 2011 :cite:`De-Cock.2011`, covers house prices in Ames, IA from the period of 2006-2010.
-It is considerably larger than the famous the [Boston housing dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.names) of Harrison and Rubinfeld (1978), boasting both more examples and more features.
+It is considerably larger than the famous [Boston housing dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.names) of Harrison and Rubinfeld (1978), boasting both more examples and more features.